Restaurant Used Oil Collection

 What makes a hauler legal under California law

-The hauler must be registered with the California Department of Resources Recycling and Recovery (CalRecycle).
-Registration is searchable on the CalRecycle website.
-Using an unregistered collector is a violation of Health & Safety Code §118945 regardless of whether the oil is ultimately recycled.
+The hauler must be licensed by the California Department of Food and Agriculture (CDFA) as an inedible kitchen grease (IKG) transporter.
+The license is issued by CDFA.
+Using an unlicensed collector is a violation of Health & Safety Code §114197 regardless of whether the oil is ultimately recycled.

 How long do we need to keep collection records

-LA County requires manifest records to be retained for 3 years.
-Each manifest should capture the date, volume collected, and the hauler's CalRecycle registration number.
+LA County requires manifest records to be retained for every load.
+Each manifest should capture the date, volume collected, and the hauler's CDFA IKG transporter license number.
 Operators in the Golden Triangle have been asked to produce these during routine compliance reviews.

 Is there a rebate or do we pay for this service